Eobard Thawne

-Eobard Thawne, otherwise known as the Reverse-Flash and Professor Zoom, is a supervillain appearing in American comic books published by DC Comics.
-The character was created by John Broome and Carmine Infantino, and first appeared in The Flash #139 in September 1963.
-The first and most well-known character to assume the Reverse-Flash mantle, Thawne is depicted as the archenemy of Barry Allen (the second character to be called the Flash), a descendant of Malcolm Thawne, and a forefather of Bart Allen, Thaddeus Thawne, and Owen Mercer.
-He has also been established as one of the fastest speedsters in the DC Universe.
+Eobard Thawne, also known as the Reverse-Flash or Professor Zoom, is a supervillain appearing in American comic books published by DC Comics.
+Created by John Broome and Carmine Infantino, the character first appeared in The Flash #139 (September 1963) and has since endured as the archenemy of Barry Allen / The Flash.
+Eobard Thawne, as introduced by name in The Flash #153, is the first and most well-known character to assume the Reverse-Flash mantle, and is additionally a descendant of Malcolm Thawne and ancestor of Bart Allen, Thaddeus Thawne and Owen Mercer.

-Hailing from the 25th century, Thawne was a scientist who became obsessed with and idolized Barry Allen and managed to replicate the accident that gave him his powers.
-However, he was driven insane upon learning he was destined to become the Flash's greatest enemy; fueled by jealousy and hatred, he became determined to ruin Barry's (the Flash) life as the "Reverse Flash."
-Thawne's powers come from the "Negative Speed Force" which he uses to alter time to his own whims.
+In his post-Crisis on Infinite Earths comic book appearances, Professor Eobard Thawne is depicted as a scientist from the 25th century who originally idolized the Flash.
+He replicated the accident that gave the Flash his powers, but was driven insane and became obsessed with ruining the Flash's life upon learning that he was destined to become his greatest enemy–the Reverse-Flash.
+Fueled by jealousy and hatred, Thawne travels throughout time to torment and destroy the Flash's life.
+He has been established as one of the fastest speedsters in the DC Universe.
+Thawne has frequently died, but has made multiple returns through resurrections and time travel.

-The character has been adapted in various media incarnations, and been portrayed in live-action by Tom Cavanagh and Matt Letscher in the Arrowverse television series The Flash, Legends of Tomorrow, Supergirl, and Arrow.
+The character has been adapted in various media incarnations, including films, television series, and video games.
+Tom Cavanagh and Matt Letscher portrayed the character in The CW's Arrowverse franchise, most notably in the television series The Flash.

 Fictional character biography

-Eobard Thawne found a time capsule in the 25th century containing a costume of the Flash (Barry Allen) and with a Tachyon device amplified the suit's speed energy, giving himself speedster abilities.
+Eobard Thawne found a time capsule in the 25th century containing a costume of the Flash and with a Tachyon device amplified the suit's speed energy, giving himself speedster abilities.
 Reversing the costume's colors, he adopted the moniker of "Professor Zoom the Reverse-Flash" and went on a crime spree.
 However, the time capsule also contained an atomic clock which, due to the effects of time travel, altered into an atomic bomb.
-To prevent its detonation, Flash pursued and defeated Zoom, hoping he knew where the clock was.
-He did not, but Flash later found the clock, detonated it safely, and destroyed Thawne's costume.
+To prevent its detonation, Barry Allen pursued and defeated Zoom, hoping he knew where the clock was.
+He did not, but Barry later found the clock, detonated it safely, and destroyed Thawne's costume.

 Blaming the Flash for his defeat, Thawne became obsessed with "replacing" Barry and traveled back in time to exact his revenge.
-When Iris West (Barry's wife) rejected his romantic pursuits, Thawne killed Iris.
-After Flash had found love again, Thawne threatened to kill Fiona Webb (Barry's new fiancé) on their wedding day.
+Iris West rejected his romantic pursuits, so Thawne killed Iris.
+After Barry had found love again, Thawne threatened to kill Fiona Webb (Barry's fiancée) on their wedding day.
 Fearful that history was repeating itself, Barry killed Thawne by breaking his neck.